-• Applications for admission to the M.A. in International Affairs program will be evaluated by the Arts and Sciences Graduate Admissions Committee.
+- Applications for admission to the M.A. in International Affairs program will be evaluated by the Arts and Sciences Graduate Admissions Committee.
 This committee consists of the MAIA Program Director and two faculty members.
-The committee will employ a balanced approach, based on the principle that ample satisfaction by an

-• In addition to university requirements for admission into graduate programs, an interview will be considered in admitting students to the M.A. in International Affairs program.
+The committee will employ a balanced approach, based on the principle that ample satisfaction by an applicant of one or more of the admission criteria may, to a reasonable extent, compensate for deficiencies in one or more of the other criteria used. - In addition to university requirements for admission into graduate programs, an interview will be considered in admitting students to the M.A. in International Affairs program.